Mihara/SensiblePumps/README.md

 Just install.
 It will just work, by adding itself into every part that has engines with ModuleManager.
 Engines which are part of vessels which cannot be controlled, i.e. are debris, will immediately shut off, and do so only once.
 This will correctly observe engines which cannot be shut off, i.e. solid fuel rockets.

 If this behaviour is, for whatever reason, not what you want on a particular engine, for example, you're making a liquid rocket meant to be used as a dumb projectile, you can toggle it in the editor by right-clicking on the part.

+## Source

+The source is always available at https://github.com/Mihara/SensiblePumps/